amjoshuamichael/cxc/README.md

 `cxc` is a high-performance scripting language designed for speed: both of writing code, and of running code.
 It is built to be used as a Rust-hosted scripting language and as such, it has full interoperability with rust. `cxc` syntax is concise and low-level intention is inferred, not explicitly stated by the programmer.
 Like Rust, `cxc` compiles down to [LLVM](llvm.org) and then to machine code.
 This makes for code that reads simply, but runs quickly.

 This repository contians the compiler.
-The compiler uses [inkwell](https://github.com/TheDan64/inkwell), so if you wish to contribute, ensure you have LLVM installed, and the subdirectories `llvm/includes` and `llvm/bin` both in your path. [cxc_notes](https://amjoshuamichael.github.io/cxc_notes) describes the design principles and specifications for the langauge.
+The compiler uses [inkwell](https://github.com/TheDan64/inkwell), so if you wish to contribute, ensure you have LLVM installed, and the subdirectories `llvm/includes` and `llvm/bin` both in your path.

 ## Example